summertriangle-dev/sparklebox/README.md

 $VC_SID_SALT, $VC_AES_KEY - Client secrets used for automatic updating.

+$VC_APP_VER - Game version (not data version), e.g. "1.9.1".
+Used for automatic updating.
+    The game will reject version checks with an outdated client, so it's important to keep this up to date.

+$TLE_DISABLE_CACHES - Disable local caching of TranslationEngine data.
+Set this to a
+    non-blank string if DB query speed doesn't matter (e.g. you use SQLite, or mysqld is running on the same server as the app)

 $DISABLE_AUTO_UPDATES - Disables the automatic updater even if VC_* are set.

 ```

 For the `IMAGE_HOST` environment variable, you should use one of these